Hyper-distance Oracles in Hypergraphs: Preliminaries

 The number of hyperedges in $C$ is also known as the \emph{size} of $C$.
 The \emph{density} of $C$ is measured as the ratio between the number of $s$-adjacent hyperedges in $C$ and the number of possible pairs of hyperedges in $C$, which is equal to $\binom{|C|}{2}$.

-The \emph{s-distance} between two hyperedges $e$ and $f$, which we denote as $\hdist{s}(e, f)$, is defined as the length of the shortest $s$-path between $e$ and $f$, decreased by 1.\footnote{The $s$-distance is often defined as the length of the shortest $s$-path.
-We decrease it by 1 for consistency with graph theory, where the distance between two edges is the number of vertices in a shortest path between them, so that two adjacent edges are connected by a path of length 2, but have distance 1.} That is, the distance between two $s$-adjacent hyperedges is 1.
+The \emph{s-distance} between two hyperedges $e$ and $f$, which we denote as $\hdist{s}(e, f)$, is defined as the length of the shortest $s$-path between $e$ and $f$, decreased by 1.\footnote{The $s$-distance is often defined as the length of the shortest $s$-path. \revv{We subtract 1 to align with graph theory conventions}, where the distance between edges is the number of vertices in a shortest path between them, \revv{making} adjacent edges connected by a path of length 2 but at distance 1.} That is, the distance between two $s$-adjacent hyperedges is 1.
 Moreover, $\hdist{s}(e, e) = 0$.
 If no $s$-path exists between $e$ and $f$ (i.e., they belong to different s-connected components), then $\hdist{s}(e,f)=\infty$.
 If $|e| < s$, then $\hdist{s}(e,f)=\infty$ for all $f \neq e \in E$.